HSIS007/Red-Team-And-Adversary-Tactics/README.md

 # Useful Websites

 - [Toool For Lockpickers](https://toool.us/) : It is an open organization which can be used by lockpickers to learn and buy lockpicking realted tools.
+- [Cyber Syndicates](https://cybersyndicates.com/) : RED TEAM AND HACKING BLOG WITH A TOUCH OF THREAT EMULATION OF REAL WORLD TTPS.
+WE FOCUS ON INFOSEC AND COVER TOPICS FROM LATEST TOOLSETS!

 # Red Team Tips & Tricks